Modern Foreign Languages Curriculum

 • 35 minutes (Foundation Tier), 45 minutes (Higher Tier)

 • Each examination includes 5 minutes’ reading time of the question paper before the listening stimulus is played.
-There will be questions about the listening tasks in English and in French.
+There will be questions about the listening tasks in English and in French or Spanish.

 Reading